 - About Us

 - My Account

 Tanneyhill’s commitment to Black youth was extraordinary.
-In the late 1950s she played a pivotal role in carrying out the League's pioneering effort to persuade major corporations to recruit on Historical Black College and University campuses.
-She wrote several articles including, From School to Job: Guidance for Minority Youth 1953, Program Aids for the Vocational Opportunity Campaign and Whitney M. Young Jr. “The Voice of the Voiceless.”
+In the late 1950s, she played a pivotal role in the League's pioneering effort to persuade major corporations to recruit on Historical Black College and University campuses.
+She wrote several articles, including, From School to Job: Guidance for Minority Youth 1953, Program Aids for the Vocational Opportunity Campaign, and Whitney M. Young Jr. “The Voice of the Voiceless.”
 1977.

 Ann Tanneyhill, who had lived for many years on her beloved Cape Cod, was known largely within the National Urban League movement and a relatively small circle within Black America as one of the twentieth century's greatest civil rights heroes.
 She died in July 2001.

 Norwood Historical Society.org

 Black Women in America An Historical Encyclopedia